Skip to content

 Early Years in Detroit

-Tim & Greg growing up in Detroit.
+Tim & Greg grew up in Detroit.

-The names Greg and Tim Hildebrandt are well known to fans of Star Wars, Lord of the Rings, The Secret of Nimh, The Trans-Siberian Orchestra, comics, pin-ups and fantasy.
-However long before their involvement with these they were producing art and animation for the iconic Jam Handy Organization.
+The names Greg and Tim Hildebrandt are well known to fans of Star Wars, Lord of the Rings, The Secret of Nimh, The Trans-Siberian Orchestra, comics, pin-ups, and fantasy.
+However, long before their involvement with these, they were producing art and animation for the iconic Jam Handy Organization.
 Though only employed at the company for about 6 years, their time at the studio was a fantastic experience and one that had an important impact on their careers.

-From 1957 to 1963 were what Greg considers to be the highlight of his and Tim’s career as they learned the filmmaking business from a studio that was “dedicated”, “fantastic”, and an “imaginative space”.
+From 1957 to 1963 were what Greg considers to be the highlight of his and Tim’s career as they learned the filmmaking business from a studio that was “dedicated,” “fantastic,” and an “imaginative space.”
 Source: Greg Hildebrandt interview.

 Through contacts they made at Jam Handy, they received a unique offer from TV personality Bishop Fulton J. Sheen to work on a series of documentaries on world poverty.
-The bishop was a highly respected, famous Catholic TV and Radio personality, and as Greg and Tim felt this was their calling they took the job in a heartbeat.
-His production company was located in New York City, thus required them to move there from Detroit.
+The bishop was a highly respected, famous Catholic TV and Radio personality, and as Greg and Tim felt this was their calling, they took the job in a heartbeat.
+His production company was located in New York City, thus requiring them to move there from Detroit.
 Their 1963 departure was sad to many at the Jam Handy Organization, especially to Frank Goldman, as they saw Greg and Tim hopefully running the animation department in the coming years.
 Off to the shine of NYC they went.

-Infamous Star Wars Call
+Famous Star Wars Call

 in 1975, Greg and Tim illustrated the first of a series of Lord of the Rings calendars for Ballantine Books.
 This series of paintings launched the two men into international fame, with over a million calendars sold, and the name The Brothers Hildebrandt® was born!